Saturn 1B Rocket

 Nearby, a Vietnam War Memorial -- a chevron-shaped native rock monument -- is inscribed with Alabama war dead.

-The Welcome Center is now closed, and the rocket is threatened with removal in 2023; NASA never imagined that it would be standing outdoors for 44 years.
-See it sooner rather than later.
+The Welcome Center closed, and the rocket was removed due to lack of maintenance in September 2023.
+NASA never imagined that it would be standing outdoors for 44 years.